scwebd/git-collaboration-workflow/README.md

     - Hit the 'submit pull request' button.
     - Request that one of your teammates approve/review your pull request.
     - After approval, either you or your approving teammate can merge the pull request. (note: this merge will integrate the approved code from your branch into the master branch.
+    - Optionally delete this branch on GitHub and the branch owner's local computer.
 9. Notify your teammates that new code has been added to 'master'!
 10. `git checkout master`, `git pull origin master`, and repeat the process above by creating a new branch.